Fixing Let’s Encrypt Root CA X3 Expiry on Yealink Phones

 — Ted Mittelstaedt on the FreePBX Community

-This led me to a forum post post from March 31, 2021 where a Let’s Encrypt engineer confirmed the breaking change that led to this:
+A March 31, 2021 forum post from a Let’s Encrypt engineer confirmed the change that caused this:

 This chain will consist of three certificates, instead of the current two: